 The Basics There are now more than a dozen STDs, several of which are chronic, life-long infections.
 In the United States, an estimated 20 million new infections are diagnosed each year—over half of which occur in people ages 15 to 24.
 This costs the U.S. health care system about $17 billion per year.

 It’s important to remember that not everyone infected with an STD will experience signs or symptoms.
 But STDs can still cause severe damage, and can be passed to your partner(s) without your knowledge.
 You don't need to be experiencing symptoms to be contagious.
 You can spread the disease at any time.

 The term "STI" (sexually transmitted infection) is used to describe the presence of an infection in the body, which may or may not be accompanied by symptoms.
-The term 'STD" (sexually transmitted diseases) on the other hand, describes an infection that has caused damage in a person's body— though, like sexually transmitted infections, an STD may or may not be accompanied by symptoms.
+The term "STD" (sexually transmitted diseases) on the other hand, describes an infection that has caused damage in a person's body— though, like sexually transmitted infections, an STD may or may not be accompanied by symptoms.
 STI is the broader of the two terms.
-All STDs are ST's, though not all ST's become STDs.
+All STDs are STIs, though not all STIs become STDs.

 If you think you may have an STI, call us to talk with a peer counselor and get a referral for STI testing right in your community.
 Facing the possibility of a sexually transmitted disease is scary, but you don’t have to go through it alone.
-Treatment Some ST's can be treated and even cured with medications.
-Early detection is essential for effective treatment Other STIs cannot be cured, but symptoms can be managed.
+Treatment Some STIs can be treated and even cured with medications.
+Early detection is essential for effective treatment.
+Other STIs cannot be cured, but symptoms can be managed.
 Being checked for STIs is easy and harmless, and your health and safety is certainly worth it.

 Note: This is intended for general educational purposes only and should not be relied upon as a substitute for professional counseling and/or medical advice.
-Trends the United States," The Centers for Disease Control and Prevention, last modified March 2013, http://www.cdcgov/std/stats11/trends-2011.pdf lbid.
+Trends the United States, The Centers for Disease Control and Prevention, last modified March 2013, http://www.cdcgov/std/stats11/trends-2011.pdf lbid.